-Thank you for purchasing and using the Intel[®] Carrier Grade Server TIGW1U.
+Thank you for purchasing and using the Intel[®] IP Network Server NSW1U.

-This manual is for system technicians who are trained and responsible for troubleshooting, upgrading, and repairing this server.
-This document provides a brief overview of the features of the board/chassis, a list of accessories or other components you may need, troubleshooting information, and instructions on how to add and replace components on the Carrier Grade Server TIGW1U.
+This manual is for system technicians who are responsible for troubleshooting, upgrading, and repairing this IP network server.
+This document provides a brief overview of the features of the board/chassis, a list of accessories or other components you may need, troubleshooting information, and instructions on how to add and replace components on the IP network server.

-Note: See the Support web site at http://support.intel.com/support/telecom/computeboards/ tigw1u/ for the latest version of this manual.
+Note: Check the Support web site at http://support.intel.com/support/telecom/ computeboards/nsw1u/ for the latest version of this manual with possible updates since this version was published.